Cherise and Thomas

 Dating After a Breakup or Divorce

-When you are still in love with your ex, it is difficult to give anyone new a chance.
+When you are still in love with your ex, it isn’t easy to give anyone new a chance.
 You don’t have the emotional space to let anyone else in.
 No one will be able to live up to the pedestal that you have placed your ex onto.

 Here are 5 things to consider when you decide to put yourself out there: